 Ensuring Fiscal Sustainability with Medium-Term Budgeting and Fiscal Rules

-This learning initiative is aimed at improving the understanding of objectives and features of multi-year budgeting, explaining the role of fiscal rules on the way towards establishment of well-functioning medium-term budget frameworks (MTBFs), and identifying the challenges and bottlenecks in its development and improvement.
-The workshop will discuss practical models for building MTBF from a top-down perspective while also examining the relevant international experiences and how they can be utilized in moving forward budgetary reforms in SEE countries.
+This learning initiative was aimed at improving the understanding of objectives and features of multi-year budgeting, explaining the role of fiscal rules on the way towards establishment of well-functioning medium-term budget frameworks (MTBFs), and identifying the challenges and bottlenecks in its development and improvement.
+The workshop discussed practical models for building MTBF from a top-down perspective while also examining the relevant international experiences and how they can be utilized in moving forward budgetary reforms in SEE countries.

 Even though in most countries budgets are prepared on annual basis, today’s expenditure allocations usually have medium to long-term implications.
 For example, the outcomes of new spending initiatives are often visible only after the budget year in which they are taken.
 Similarly, the events expected to occur in few years may call for action today.
 This realization has instigated many countries to introduce MTBFs which imply that forward expenditure ceilings are defined at the beginning of the budget process and are anchored on the macro-economic and revenue forecasts, costs of current (baseline estimates) and new spending initiatives, fiscal rules, and fiscal consequences of revenue scenarios.

-Moreover, at this learning initiative we will discuss how to avoid frequent mistakes that may disable introduction of MTBF and/or make it a process that brings little practical value and is disconnect from the annual budget preparation.
-In particular, we will assess how to motivate budget users to regard expenditure ceilings as binding; how to improve coordination between national or sectorial strategies and budgets; how to effectively integrate MTBF into the annual budget preparation process, etc.
+Moreover, at this learning initiative we discussed how to avoid frequent mistakes that may disable introduction of MTBF and/or make it a process that brings little practical value and is disconnect from the annual budget preparation.
+In particular, we assessed how to motivate budget users to regard expenditure ceilings as binding; how to improve coordination between national or sectorial strategies and budgets; how to effectively integrate MTBF into the annual budget preparation process, etc.

-Finally, this learning initiative will explain the principles of medium-term budgeting, discuss main challenges and bottlenecks in their implementation, and describe practical models for building MTBFs from a top-down perspective throughout examination of the relevant international experiences and prospects for their utilization in moving forward budgetary reforms in SEE countries.
+Finally, this learning initiative explained the principles of medium-term budgeting, discuss main challenges and bottlenecks in their implementation, and describe practical models for building MTBFs from a top-down perspective throughout examination of the relevant international experiences and prospects for their utilization in moving forward budgetary reforms in SEE countries.

-This learning initiative is designed to support finance officials to carry out their tasks within budget preparation process and help them identify prospects for improvement of the existing practices in their country.
-Upon completing this learning initiative, participants will be able to:
+This learning initiative was designed to support finance officials to carry out their tasks within budget preparation process and help them identify prospects for improvement of the existing practices in their country.
+Upon completing this learning initiative, participants were be able to: